darkoverlordofdata/doran/readme.md

 # doran

 Autovala is like the best thing ever.
 But it doesn't work on windows, and it's depencencies and scope make it unlikely that it ever will.
+Doran runs on both windows and linux.

 Doran packages are cmake modules shoved into bower format.
 Doran scans the src folder to build a file list, using it to generate a CMakeLists.txt file to drive build via cmake.

+    the intention is that this is a prototype. but it works too well. re-writing in vala requires replacements for both bower and liquid.coffee

 ### Install